The benefits of wheelchairs

 Wheelchairs can initially be divided into two main categories: manual wheelchairs (propelled by the user’s own strength); and powered or electric wheelchairs.

 Wheelchairs of either type tend to be smaller than mobility scooters, and are often more manoeuvrable, so may allow better access into shops and other buildings.
-However, if you want to read about the top mobility scooters we’ve tested, see our articles in Home & garden.
+However, if you want to read about the top mobility scooters we’ve tested, see our guide on Which?
+Home & garden.

 These are usually most suitable for people who: